 Walking along the promenade will also lead you to some of Montreux´s points of interest.
-You´ll stumble upon the famous Freddy Mercury statue, which is located right next to the water.
+You´ll stumble upon the famous Freddie Mercury statue, which is located right next to the water.

-With the mountains in the background, it makes a great photo and it is one of the main Montreux attractions.
 After all these years, he still seems to have loyal fans, as I saw fresh flowers by the statue that is standing there since 1996 (he died in 1991).

 Chateau de Chillon

-Once you have strolled and rested at the promenade you can visit the lovely Chateau de Chillon, which is one of the most popular sights in Montreux (or actually very close to Montreux).
+Once you have strolled and rested at the promenade, you can visit the lovely Chateau de Chillon.
+It is one of the most popular sights in Montreux (or actually very close to Montreux).

 Right next to the castle is a pier, which brings you back to Montreux – but there are also buses and trains going back, or you can walk.

-Switzerland has so many amazing lakes and without a doubt, Lake Geneva is the queen (to me).
-Not only, mist mostly because if its size.
-After all, it is one of the biggest lakes in Europe and its color never ceases to amaze me.
+Switzerland has so many amazing lakes, and without a doubt, Lake Geneva is the queen (to me).
+Not only, mist mostly because of its size.
+After all, it is one of the biggest lakes in Europe, and its color never ceases to amaze me.

-So the fun part getting to Vevey is to hop on a boat very “early” in the morning and from there, see the vineyards and Vevey.
-Boats start operation around 9 or 10 am.
+So the fun part of getting to Vevey is to hop on a boat very “early” in the morning and, from there, see the vineyards and Vevey.
+Boats start operation around 9, or 10 am.

-It depends on how much time you have and how much effort you want to put into it.
-Yes, hiking there can be quite exhausting but you have to make sure to add the vineyard to your Montreux itinerary.
+It depends on how much time you have and how much effort you want to put into it, but I highly recommend a visit.

-From the Chexbres train station, it takes about 20-30 minutes and the views are amazing.
-If you keep walking, you´ll head towards Eposes where you´ll probably have more gorgeous views – I did not make it there, though.
+From the Chexbres train station, it takes about 20-30 minutes, and the views are amazing.

-From the vineyards in Chexbres I, then, headed back to Vevey by train.
+From the vineyards in Chexbres, head back to Vevey by train.
 You could also walk down from Chexbres, which should take about 1.5 hours.

 Vevey is a small village by Lake Geneva, and it offers some beautiful spots to rest, chill, or swim.
 So after visiting the vineyards, it is the perfect place to continue your Montreux sightseeing tour.

-You´ll find enough restaurants/cafes to have lunch in Vevey and Vevey it is a very small town which can be discovered, it is worth to spend about 1/2 day in Vevey (including some chilling time).
+You´ll find enough restaurants/cafes to have lunch in Vevey.
+Vevey is a tiny town which can be discovered.
+It is worth spending about 1/2 day in Vevey (including some chilling time).

 Vevey also has a beautiful, old town, which is worth checking out, and some other attractions as well.
-For several reasons, I try to avoid Nestle products, but Nestle has their main office here, which you can visit.
+I try to avoid Nestle products for several reasons, but Nestle has their main office here, which you can visit.